Network Packet Forensic using Wireshark

 The row is divided into three columns as described below:

-As we know the MAC address of the system is always represented in Hexadecimal format but both types are generally categorized in the ways given below :
+We represent the MAC address of the system in Hexadecimal format, but both types generally categorize in the ways given below :

 Once again if you notice the given below image then you can observe the highlighted text in Pink colour is showing hex value 08 00 which indicates that here IPv4 is used.